Walter Chmela

 Walter Frank Chmela (28 May 1926 – 10 July 2021) was an Austrian-born Canadian aviator.
-He has set many Canadian records in the field of soaring.
-He has been a leading promoter of the sport of soaring in Canada.
+He set many Canadian records in the field of soaring.
+He was a leading promoter of the sport of soaring in Canada.

 Biography

 At age 14 he did his first solo glider flight and gained his Glider Pilot License in 1943.
 He studied engineering at the University of Vienna.
 Upon graduation he worked in the reconstruction.
 In 1950 he moved to Toronto, Canada.

 After working in the engineering field for several years he formed his own company, Indesco international Ltd. He would operate this company until 1995.